JustinRobertKing/salon-server/README.md

-# Summary
+# Cut / Color
 Cut / Color is a full-service consultation and scheduling solution designed for salon professionals and is built on the MERN stack.

 ![Alt text](screenshots/2.png?raw=true "Overview")